 Mullion: A component used to structurally join two window or door units.

-Multipoint lock: A locking system, operated with one handle, which secures a window or door at two or more locking points.
+Multipoint lock: A locking system, operated with one handle that secures a window or door at two or more locking points.

 Muntin: Profile or moulding, either vertical or horizontal, used to separate glass in a sash into multiple lites.
 Generally refers to components used to construct divided lite grids or grilles simulating a divided lite look.